-When learning to sing you may have been told, or you may even think that your singing is downright pathetic.
+When learning to sing you may have been told by someone, or you may even think yourself that your singing is downright pathetic.
 And those of us, who think we cannot sing need to get on with living.
-Believing that such a talent is a privilege only for the chosen few then you are wrong.

-If you are sounding like a wet alley cat when trying to sing, or just a beginner taking singing lessons online learning to sing, there may be underlying reasons.
+If you are sounding like a wet alley cat when trying to sing, there may be underlying reasons.
 However, being tone deaf is not likely one of them.
 Unless you have at some time in your life contracted an illness that has resulted in damage to the ear.

 If you can hear when a singer made a mistake, like wounded off pitch, missed notes in a talent show, then you are not tone deaf.

 It’s going to help you a lot as you begin to learn how to sing to have a basic understanding of how your voice works.
 Hopefully, you know how a guitar works, to play guitar you press down on the strings on the fretboard, and the other hand plucks the strings to make the musical notes sound.

 Each pipe sits on top of a hollow wind chest that is filled with compressed air provided by bellows or blower.
 Each ‘stop’ at the organ console represents a set of pipes (a rank) of a particular tone color, with a different pipe for every note on the keyboard.
 Pulling the stop activates a slider under that specific set of pipes on the wind chest, making them available as a sound-source.